A fracture is a partial or complete break in the bone. When a fracture occurs, it is classified as either open or closed:

 The goal of skull fracture treatment is to control the pain, promote healing and prevent complications.

-An open fracture (one in which the bone exits and is visible through the skin, or where a deep wound exposes the bone through the skin) is considered an emergency.
-Seek immediate medical attention for this type of fracture by calling 911.
+An open fracture (one in which the bone exits and is visible through the skin, or where a deep wound exposes the bone through the skin) is considered an emergency that need immediately request for medical support.

 Treatment may include: